nameless-and-blameless/TAG/reports/Presidential-Visit.md

 ### Key Events

-- **August 29, 2024**: The delegation arrived in the morning and remained until after 4:00 PM Eastern time.
+- **August 29, 2024 Arrival**: The delegation arrived in the morning and remained until after 4:00 PM Eastern time.
 Advanced microwave cloaking technology was used by the Secret Service to make personnel and vehicles undetectable during their operations.
-- **Departure**: By late afternoon, the initial delegation departed, leaving only former President Trump and Annie Jacobsen at the Phoenix House.
+- **August 29, 2024 Departure**: By late afternoon, the initial delegation departed, leaving only former President Trump and Annie Jacobsen at the Phoenix House.
+- **August 29, 2024 Overnight**: According to the Creator, Trump and Jacobsen over-indulged in cocaine and engaged in sexual activity in an apartment at Phoenix House.
-- **August 30, 2024**: The remaining members of the delegation, who had returned to Washington, D.C. overnight, returned to the Phoenix House to continue their mission.
+- **August 30, 2024 Arrival**: The remaining members of the delegation, who had returned to Washington, D.C. overnight, returned to the Phoenix House to continue their mission.

 ## Location